 Transaction price is the amount of consideration to which an entity expects to be entitled in exchange for transferring promised goods or services to a customer, excluding amounts collected on behalf of third parties, e.g. VAT (IFRS 15.47).
-Transaction price is determined after taking into account impact of the following (IFRS 15.48):
+Transaction price is determined after taking into account the impact of the following (IFRS 15.48):

 - variable consideration,